mochi-hpc/mofka/docs/index.rst

 `Argobots <https://www.argobots.org/>`_.

 Mofka provides a C++ and a Python interface.
-One of its particularities is that it splits events into two parts: a *Data* part, referencing raw, potentially large data, which Mofka will try its best not to copy more than necessary (e.g., by relying on RDMA to transfer it directly from a client application's memory to a storage device on servers) and a *Metadata* part, which consists of structured information about the data (usually expressed in JSON).
+One of its particularities is that it splits events into two parts: a **data** part, referencing potentially large, raw data, which Mofka will try its best not to copy more than necessary (e.g., by relying on RDMA to transfer it directly from a client application's memory to a storage device on servers) and a **metadata** part, which consists of structured information about the data (usually expressed in JSON).
 Doing so allows Mofka to store each part independently, batch metadata together, and allow an event to reference (a subset of) the data of another event.
 This interface is also often more adapted to HPC applications,